HannaLAguilar/dermatology_diseases/README.md

 - jupyter notebooks, anaconda

 ## Data
 Each line corresponds to a patient and contains 34 attributes and their class (the last value of each sample).
 Some samples include invalid values represented by the '?'.
-The complete description of this dataset can be found at: https://archive.ics.uci.edu/ml/datasets/Dermatology
+The data and its complete description can be found [here](https://github.com/HannaLAguilar/dermatology_diseases/tree/master/data).

 ## Installation